CloudeyIT/dotnet-starter/README.md

 #### Parent assertion

 `RequireParentAssertion` enables you to assert that the _parent_ of a field fulfils a condition.

-**Important**
-When the policy with this requirement is applied to a _field_ (e.g. the FirstName property of a User), the _parent_ is the class which contains the field (e.g. User).
-When the policy with this requirement is applied to a _class_ (e.g. the User type), the _parent_ is the class itself (e.g. User).
-This is because the policy is not actually applied to the type itself, but to _every_ field, therefore the parent remains the type itself.

 **NOTE**
 When using projection, non-projected fields will _not_ be resolved in the delegate.
 Therefore, it is important that you mark any other fields that you need in your delegate with the `[IsProjected]` attribute to make sure they are always loaded.